codacy/docs/docs/release-notes/self-hosted/self-hosted-v1.2.0.md

 ## Product enhancements

 -   To avoid downtime, Codacy now automatically rolls the deployment when performing an Help upgrade.
 (CY-1420)
--   Now, Codacy does not allow the last Codacy administrator to delete its own account.
+-   Now, Codacy doesn't allow the last Codacy administrator to delete its own account.
 (CY-1768)

 ## Bug fixes